oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/web3/src/contract/index.md

 This code exports three modules from the oxygenium-web3 project: `ralph`, `contract`, and `events`.

-The `ralph` module likely contains functions and classes related to interacting with the Alephium blockchain, such as sending transactions or querying for information about the blockchain.
-The `contract` module likely contains functions and classes related to interacting with smart contracts on the Alephium blockchain.
-The `events` module likely contains functions and classes related to subscribing to and handling events emitted by the Alephium blockchain.
+The `ralph` module likely contains functions and classes related to interacting with the Oxygenium blockchain, such as sending transactions or querying for information about the blockchain.
+The `contract` module likely contains functions and classes related to interacting with smart contracts on the Oxygenium blockchain.
+The `events` module likely contains functions and classes related to subscribing to and handling events emitted by the Oxygenium blockchain.

 By exporting these modules, other parts of the oxygenium-web3 project can import and use them as needed.
-For example, a developer building a decentralized application on the Alephium blockchain could import the `contract` module to interact with their smart contracts.
+For example, a developer building a decentralized application on the Oxygenium blockchain could import the `contract` module to interact with their smart contracts.

 Here is an example of how the `contract` module might be used: